gvwilson/sensibleadventures/beneath-coriandel/beneath-coriandel.md

 pile on the desk.

-The second page tells me that the Ruudian pike-and-bow mercenaries I hired last year are were giving notice.
+The second page tells me that the Ruudian pike-and-bow mercenaries I hired last year are giving notice.
 The rising in Upuliaq has become a full-blown rebellion, and they are needed at home.
 I curse without any real feeling, make a note to have them paid in full, and add the page to the pile.
 I hoped they would stay long enough to train two companies of my own troops.
 Perhaps next